xames3/smart/docs/source/index.rst

 - **Inclusive knowledge.** Ensuring educational resources are open, transparent, and available to all, aligning with my open source vision.

-.. _why-this-website:
+.. _purpose-and-vision:

 -------------------------------------------------------------------------------
-Why this website?
+Purpose and vision
 -------------------------------------------------------------------------------

 This website is more than just a portfolio, it is a dynamic space where I blend technology and education.
 Through this website, I hope to build a community where technology meets education, and where we learn, teach, and grow together.
-I am hoping to achieve the following:
+I'm hoping to achieve the following:

 - **Showcasing projects.** Highlighting my work in AI, scientific computing, and software development.